-The Level 3 fair value of the buildings and improvements under Investment Property account amounted to P818.9 million as of December 31, 2021.
-On the other hand, the Level 3 fair value of the construction in progress under Investment Property account amounted to P112.2 million as of December 31, 2021, respectively.
+The Level 3 fair value of the construction in progress under Investment Property account amounted to P50.4 million and P112.2 million as of December 31, 2022 and 2021, respectively.
 These fair values were determined using the cost approach that reflects the cost to a market participant to construct an asset of comparable usage, construction standards, design and layout, adjusted for obsolescence.
 The more significant inputs used in the valuation include direct and indirect costs of construction such as but not limited to, labor and contractor's profit, materials and equipment, surveying and permit costs, electricity and utility costs, architectural and engineering fees, insurance and legal fees.
 These inputs were derived from various suppliers and contractor's quotes, price catalogues, and construction price indices.
 Under this approach, higher estimated costs used in the valuation will result in higher fair value of the properties.

 There has been no change to the valuation techniques used by the Group during the year for its non-financial assets.
-Also, there were no transfers into or out of Level 3 fair value hierarchy in 2021.
+Also, there were no transfers into or out of Level 3 fair value hierarchy in 2022.